January 6, 2020

 And yet despite the growing enthusiasm for place-based policies, in general, it remains unclear whether the high costs of these incentives are justified, or if the tax competition they produce at the local level harms national economic interests.
 These concerns, alongside public outcries around large, high-profile incentive packages like those offered to Amazon, have led some policymakers to propose banning these incentives.

-In a new paper forthcoming in the Journal of Economic Perspectives (PDF), we use a unique dataset and new methodology to contribute concrete statistics that describe the landscape of state and local business tax incentives across all 50 U.S. states.
-We estimate that state and local governments spend at least $30 billion a year on business tax incentives.
+In a new paper now published in the Journal of Economic Perspectives (PDF), the authors use a unique dataset and new methodology to contribute concrete statistics that describe the landscape of state and local business tax incentives across all 50 U.S. states.
+They estimate that state and local governments spend at least $30 billion a year on business tax incentives.
 Further, about a quarter of all business tax incentives are channeled to a very small collection of firms opening offices in new locations—less than .01% of firms opening in new locations in 2014—in the form of firm-specific subsidies (i.e., subsidies offered exclusively to a single company, like those offered to Amazon, in an attempt to draw it to a specific locality).
-We also attempt to answer a number of open questions around the economic effects of state and local business tax incentives and make recommendations for how to improve further study.
+They also attempt to answer a number of open questions around the economic effects of state and local business tax incentives and make recommendations for how to improve further study.

 The paper builds off a unique dataset built by Slattery and first employed in her award-winning 2019 paper (PDF) that studied state and local incentive “bidding” processes and estimated the efficiency of incentive competition.
 The dataset is unique in that uses a variety of sources to compile data on firm-specific subsidies that did not previously exist.